Privacy policy

 10.3 Service provider for notifications and messages

-• SendGrid: Platform for transactional e-mails ("sending e-mails the easy way"); Service provider: Twilio Inc (USA) / Twilio Ireland Limited (Ireland); Privacy Policy: Privacy Policy.
+- SendGrid: Platform for transactional emails (“Email delivery made easy”); Providers: Twilio Inc. (USA) / Twilio Ireland Limited (Ireland); Privacy information: Privacy Policy.

 11. social media